opendocsg/slw-judgments-backfill/2014_SGHC_276/report.md

 63     In analysing this preliminary issue, it is helpful to first c onsider the Club’s legal personality.

 64     The Club is an uninc orporated assoc iation and it is not a legal entity in and of itself.
-The Club is instead a c reature of the c ontrac t as between its members, and whic h is enc apsulated in the Club’s Rules: see _In re Sick and Funeral Society of St John’s Sunday School, Golcar_ [1973] Ch 51 at 60; _McGuire Graeme and others v Rasmussen John and others_ [1998] 1 SLR(R) 892 at [13]; _Petrie Christopher Harrisson v Jones Alan and others_ [2005] 2 SLR(R) 387 (“ _Petrie Christopher Harrisson_ ”) at [18].
+The Club is instead a c reature of the c ontrac t as between its members, and whic h is enc apsulated in the Club’s Rules: see _In re Sick and Funeral Society of St John’s Sunday School, Golcar_ [1973] Ch 51 at 60; _McGuire Graeme and others v Rasmussen John and others_ <span class="citation">[1998] 1 SLR(R) 892</span> at [13]; _Petrie Christopher Harrisson v Jones Alan and others_ <span class="citation">[2005] 2 SLR(R) 387</span> (“ _Petrie Christopher Harrisson_ ”) at [18].
 The Club’s Rules govern the relationship between the members and define their rights, duties and liabilities.

 65     Given the private nature of the c ontrac t between the members, it has been observed that an uninc orporated assoc iation is run by the members for the members, with no outside c ontrol: see David Ashton and Paul W Reid, _Ashton and Reid on Club Law_ (Jordans, 2005) (“ _Ashton and Reid on Club Law_ ”) at para 1-09.
 However, it is c ommonly the c ase that the general management and the day-today operations of an uninc orporated assoc iation are left to a c ommittee.
 Taking the example of the present c ase, the MC manages the Club pursuant to Rule 21(a)(i) of the Club’s Rules.
 Rule 21(j), in turn, defines the MC’s powers in the following terms: